 Our approach to our information holdings

-If an IPS document is impractical to publish online (for example, due to its size), our website will explain how the public can request access through our FOI officer.
+If an IPS document is impractical to publish online (for example, due to its size), our website will explain how the public can request access through our Governance Branch.

-For access to documents listed in this Agency Plan but which are not yet available for downloading, please contact the FOI officer.
+For access to documents listed in this IPS Plan but which are not yet available for downloading, please contact the Governance Branch.

 How to access information – information architecture